 Sheena McGregor, Karen McLeod and Michael Morton

-Margaret Hills de Zárate is an art therapist, researcher and Honorary Senior at Queen Margaret University, Edinburgh, UK.
+Margaret Hills de Zárate is an art therapist, researcher and Honorary Senior Lecturer at Queen Margaret University, Edinburgh, UK.
 Her publications focus on cultural issues and migration in art and art therapy.